jbarndt/fcbh-dataset-io/README.md

 **word_seq** - An integer that defines the position of a word in the specific script line that it belongs to.
 The columns (language_id, book_id, chapter_num, script_num, word_seq) are a unique index.
     - Source is implicit in script_text sequence

-**verse_num** - This is an integer.
-This column will be null when the the word is part of a heading, reference, note, or other non-verse text.
+**verse_num** - This is typically a number, but can be a value like 2a.
+This column will be null when the word is part of a heading, reference, note, or other non-verse text.
 When a script segment crosses a verse boundary, the Context system can provide information about which word marks the beginning of a new verse.
 Vessel and Excel cannot.
-This data item belongs is a Word Attribute only if when a script crosses a verse boundary, we are able to identify the word where the new verse starts.
+This data item belongs to a Word Attribute only if when a script crosses a verse boundary, we are able to identify the word where the new verse starts.
     - Context:
     - Vessel: StartVerse [[EndVerse, StartSubVerse hopefully ignore]]
     - Excel: verse numbers are embedded in script_text in curly braces, such as {2}.